junxit/us-congress-bills-114/bill.md

     - **(B)** an estimate of the total cost of the project to the consumer, the country in which the project will be carried out, and other investors;
     - **(C)** the amount of financing provided or guaranteed by the United States Government for the project;
     - **(D)** an estimate of United States Government resources for the project, itemized by funding source, including from the Overseas Private Investment Corporation, the United States Agency for International Development, the Department of the Treasury, and other appropriate United States Government departments and agencies;
-    - **(E)** an estimate of the number of individuals, communities, businesses, schools, and health facilities that have gained power connections as a result of the project, with a description of how the reliability, affordability, and sustainability of power has been improved as of the date of the report;
+    - **(E)** an estimate of the number and regional locations of individuals, communities, businesses, schools, and health facilities that have gained power connections as a result of the project, with a description of how the reliability, affordability, and sustainability of power has been improved as of the date of the report;
     - **(F)** an assessment of the increase in the number of people and businesses with access to power, and in the operating electrical power capacity in megawatts as a result of the project between the date of the enactment of this Act and the date of the report;
     - **(G)** a description of efforts to gain meaningful local consultation for projects associated with this Act and any significant estimated noneconomic effects of the efforts carried out pursuant to this Act; and
     - **(H)** a description of the participation by small and medium enterprises based in sub-Saharan Africa on projects associated with this Act.